Decisive factors to rent of Grade A offices in Hanoi

 These properties will cater to green demands and premium tenants, thanks to reputable developers, high development quality, and green certificates like LEED Gold.

 “Business should plan carefully when implementing changes.
 They should consider the quality of the project and the reputation of the developer.
 They should also consult with professional advisors.
-Thorough planning will reduce unnecessary costs during the leasing process, control risks, and bring greater satisfaction in the long term,” Minh added.
+Thorough planning will reduce unnecessary costs during the leasing process, control risks, and bring greater satisfaction in the long term,” Minh told The Hanoi Times.

 Savills 2022 Impacts report shows that workers still enjoy diversifying different types of workspaces.
 However, many companies want their employees back at the office full-time.